2nd MENA Stakeholder Meeting on Regulatory Approval, Clinical Settings, Interchangeability and Pharmacovigilance of Biosimilars 2018 – Report

 Category: Meeting Report

-Keywords: costs, extrapolation, MENA (Middle East, North Africa), pharmacovigilance, regulators, switching
+Keywords: costs, extrapolation, MENA (Middle East, North Africa), North Africa), pharmacovigilance, regulators, switching

 Introduction: The number of biosimilars, or similar biotherapeutic products, is expanding rapidly worldwide.
 A further 12 blockbuster biologicals are set to add to this number by 2020.
 Agreement about the best practices for the regulation, use, interchangeability and pharmacovigilance of biosimilars is lacking in many countries including in the Middle East and North Africa (MENA).